Welcome Fall 2022 New Students!

 Most students average 15 credits per semester to complete the required 120 credits over their 4 year undergraduate career.
 All students are required to complete a minimum of 12 credits of academic coursework each semester to remain in good standing.
 Physical Education (PE) courses and Academic Support courses (ex.
 CHEM 1007) do NOT count as academic coursework and thus do not count towards the 12 credit minimum requirement per semester nor towards the 120 credits required for graduation.

-Please review the Policies and Procedures and Requirements to remain in good standing with Human Ecology and Brooks.
+Please review the Requirements and Policies to remain in good standing with Human Ecology.

 If you have a problem or a concern about your course load when the semester begins, please schedule an appointment to speak with a Student and Career Development counselor.